department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 - Dyeing

 ## Research Goals
- - To learn about Veterans’ experiences when they filed VA disability claim(s).
+ - Learn about Veterans’ experiences when they filed VA disability claim(s).
- - To understand Veteran claim status questions based on detailed persona information.
+ - Understand Veteran claim status questions based on detailed persona information.
  - Explore general topics about VA disability claim status.
  - Gather feedback on the Veteran's experience with Voicebot.
  - Gather feedback on two different versions, A/B testing, of the Voicebot explaining a timeline regarding information on a disability claim status.